 - To register your interest to receive further information and to engage in the future, please visit Have Your Say.

-The Government’s decision to freeze prices in 2020–21 and gradually return to full cost recovery by 2023–24 was informed by consideration of the impacts of COVID–19, the 2019–20 bushfires and the effects of drought.
+- The Government’s decided to freeze prices in 2020–21 and gradually return to full cost recovery by 2023–24.
+This decision was informed by consultation with industry on previous CRIS, consideration of the impacts of COVID–19, the 2019–20 bushfires and the effects of drought.

 - For further information on the package visit Busting Congestion for Agricultural Exporters.